2-1-1 Fact Sheet

 2-1-1’s role in disaster response and recovery

-• 2007 Southern California Wildfires: The importance of 2-1-1 during disaster was underscored during the October 2007 wildfires in Southern California, where 2-1-1 San Diego call volume peaked at 30,000 calls a day – up from 800 daily – as residents sought information about evacuation sites, road closures, shelters, medical assistance, pet and large-animal care, and more.
+- 2007 Southern California Wildfires: The importance of 2-1-1 during a disaster was apparent during the October 2007 wildfires in Southern California, where 2-1-1 San Diego call volumes peaked at 30,000 calls a day – up from 800 daily – as residents sought information about evacuation sites, road closures, shelters, medical assistance, pet and large-animal care, and more.

 Cell phone coverage